• Skip to primary navigation

 • Cook the pasta to al dente – having a little bite to the spaghetti works with the soft zucchini/courgette.

-• Remember to save the pasta water – this is full of starch that mixes with the Parmesan to make a creamy sauce.
+• Remember to save the pasta water – this is full of starch that mixes with the cheese to make a creamy sauce.

 Serving Ideas

-• With a few slices of air fryer garlic bread
+• With a few slices of baguette garlic bread or air fryer garlic bread

 Storage

-This pasta dish is best eaten fresh.
-However, if you do have leftovers, you can store them in the fridge for up to three days, and reheat over a gently heat with a splash of water.
+This courgette pasta is best eaten fresh.
+However, if you do have leftovers, you can store them in the fridge for up to three days.
+Reheat over a gently heat with a splash of water.

 Author: Robyn